Prince Harry settles suit with Murdoch media after apology – DW – 01/22/2025

 Harry and Watson were the last two people out of 1,300 claimants who had settled suits with News Group Newspapers due to allegations of phone hacking and intrusion.
 Harry said the settlement was not due to financial reasons, but to hold executives and editors at NGN to account.

-Harry feels a personal vendetta against the British media and believes they unfairly attack his wife, American actress Meghan Markle.
+Harry feels a personal vendetta against the British media and believes they unfairly attack his wife, US actress Meghan Markle.
 The couple currently live in the US.

 The Duke of Sussex also believes British media is partly culpable for the 1997 death of his mother, Diana, Princess of Wales.
 Diana was being chased by paparazzi vehicles in Paris when she died in a car crash.